-To educate child welfare professionals, he designed and launched the free CriticalThinkRxweb-based Critical Curriculum on Psychotropic Medication in 2009, which has been taken by thousands of social workers, psychologists, and lawyers.
-Tested in a 16-month longitudinal controlled study in two Florida counties, CriticalThinkRx was shown to reduce psychiatric prescribing to children in foster care.
+In his clinical work for over two decades, Dr. Cohen has developed person-centered methods to withdraw from psychiatric drugs and given workshops on this topic around the world.
+He designed and launched the free CriticalThinkRx web-based Critical Curriculum on Psychotropic Medication for child welfare professionals in 2009, since taken by thousands of practitioners and updated in 2018.
+Tested in a 16-month longitudinal controlled study, CriticalThinkRx was shown to reduce psychiatric prescribing to children in foster care.

-He received the Eliott Freidson Award for Outstanding Publication in Medical Sociology, the Times Educational Supplement Prize for Best Academic Book, and awards for research, teaching, mentoring, and advocacy.
+Prior to joining UCLA in 2013, Profgessor Cohen taught at Université de Montréal and Florida International University.
+In Montreal, he directed the Health & Prevention Social Research Group, and at FIU, he served as Director of the PhD Program and Interim Director of School of Social Work.
+He held the Fulbright-Tocqueville Chair to France in 2012.
+He received the Eliott Freidson Award for Outstanding Publication in Medical Sociology, the Times Educational Supplement Prize for Best Academic Book, and numerous other awards for research, teaching, mentoring, and advocacy.
 His views have been published in the New York Times, the Los Angeles Times, the Seattle Times, the Toronto Globe & Mail and other popular media, and debated on NPR's Science Friday.